hall/kubenix/docs/content/examples/image/_index.md

 Instead of deploying a 3rd party image, we can build our own.

-We rely on the upstream [`dockerTools`](https://github.com/NixOs/nixpkgs/tree/master/pkgs/built-support/docker) package here.
+We rely on the upstream [`dockerTools`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-dockerTools) package here.
-Specifically, we can use the `buildImage` function to define our image:
+Specifically, we can use the `buildLayeredImage` function to define our image:

 {{< source "image.nix" >}}